 This charming contemporary fiction story is about a 65-year-old British postman being forced to retire.
 As he takes stock of his life, he realizes he is lonely and he doesn’t want to be in the closet anymore.

 As she sets about changing his life for the better, we are privy to flashbacks of his strict childhood.
 You’ll be rooting for Albert the same way you rooted for Ove.
 It’s such a wonderful feel-good book.
 You can find more books like this in our list of Books Like a Man Called Ove.

 Thanks to Recorded Books for my review copy of this book.
 All opinions are my own.

 After all the royal reads I’ve read over the years, I can’t believe this is my first story about The Queen’s romance with Prince Philip.
-With the Jubilee coming up now in England, this was a perfect read!
+With the Jubilee coming up now in England, this was a perfect fictionalized biography to read!

 I was wondering about how Philip won the heart of then Princess Elizabeth, and this fictional story filled in some fun details.
 Think of it as a prequel to the first episode of The Crown in the best way!

-Every royal-obsessed person needs to add pick from Books about Queen Elizabeth II to their TBR list and check out our list of books like the crown!
+Every royal-obsessed person needs to add this pick from Books about Queen Elizabeth II to their TBR list and check out our list of books like the crown!